virajmuthye/Scripts/pfam_tutorial/PFAM_analysis_tutorial.md

 # PFAM analysis

 This tutorial will take you through the basic steps of identifying and analyzing PFAM domains in proteins.

+## Identifying PFAM domains
 1. Have the FASTA file with sequences of interest ready.

 2. Download the script pfam_scan.pl from http://ftp.ebi.ac.uk/pub/databases/Pfam/Tools/